ibm-cloud-docs/discovery-data/facets.md

 1. On the **Improve and customize** page, click **Customize display** and then click **Facets**.
 1. Click **New facet** > **By creating a dictionary**.
-1. Enter a name for the facet, and then create a dictionary as described in the dictionary enrichments section of [Creating enrichments](/docs/discovery-data?topic=discovery-data-create-enrichments#dictionary-enrichment).
+1. Enter a name for the facet, and then create a dictionary.
+For more information, see [Adding domain-specific resources](/docs/discovery-data?topic=discovery-data-domain#dictionary).

     After you save the dictionary, the name that you used for the facet label is shown in the list of facets.